 - Actual Use of documents as determined by reference question logs, circulation statistics, and in-house use of materials.

-Swem Library works cooeratively with other librarians in the area and around the state according to the Virginia State Plan for Federal Depository Program Libraries to meet the government information needs of the citizens of Virginia.
-Swem also participates in state and national interlibrary loan networks to borrown and lend government information to and from other libraries.
+Swem Library works cooperatively with other librarians in the area and around the state according to the Virginia State Plan for Federal Depository Program Libraries to meet the government information needs of the citizens of Virginia.
+Swem also participates in state and national interlibrary loan networks to borrow and lend government information to and from other libraries.

 The government information librarian has primary responsibility for acquiring, maintaining and providing service for the government information collection.
 As a member of the Research Department, the Government Information Librarian trains other members of the department to provide reference service for government information.

 Swem and Wolf Law Library coordinate resources to purchase expensive commercial products of mutual interest.

 The Government Information Librarian uses a variety of tools to identify government information resources for the collection: the Catalog of Government Publications, the List of Classes of U.S. Government Publications Available for Selection by Depository Libraries, Documents Data Miner, Docuticker, and library review sources.
 The primary sources for discovery of new government information titles are the websites maintained by the government entities.